netspective-studios/PgDCP/lib/README.md

 Infrastructure TODOs:

+- Add `SECURITY DEFINER` annotations to stored procedures that should always operate as the owner - for confidential data, this might be necessary because `SECURITY INVOKER` is the default.
 - PostgreSQL has limits for identifiers like table names and their constraints etc. (limit of 63 chars).
 Per the docs, 'The system uses no more than NAMEDATALEN-1 bytes of an identifier; longer names can be written in commands, but they will be truncated.
 We need to add validation of name lengths when emitting SQL so we do not generate improper SQL.
 - Add `context` and `version` parameters to each lifecycle function like `construct_*`, `destroy_*`, etc. so that the procedure can make a decision